Codex Writers Group

-The Codex Writers’ Group also known as Codex is an online community of active speculative fiction writers.
-Codex was created in January 2004.
-The Codex Writers’ Group won the 2021 Locus Special Award.
+The Codex Writers’ Group, also known as Codex, is an online community of active speculative fiction writers.
+Codex was created in January 2004 and won the 2022 Locus Special Award.

 History and membership requirements

 Codex was created in January 2004 by Quinn Reid, a member of Orson Scott Card's 2001 Literary Boot Camp.
 The focus of the group is on writers in the early stages of their careers.
-The forum uses the phrase 'neo-pro', which they define as "writers who've had at least one professional publication and/or participated in one of the top by-audition-only workshops, but who have not yet sold a great many stories or a number of books.".

-Notable Codexians
+The workshop previously used the phrase 'neo-pro' to identify members, but now describes itself as bringing together "pro-level speculative fiction writers at all stages of their careers who are actively writing."
+Members are referred to as Codexians.

-The following Codexians have won major awards and/or have books on shelves.
-A more comprehensive listing of publications by Codex Writers can be found at the Codex Library Website.
+Notable Members